LIMEADE: From AI Explanations to Advice Taking: Discussion

 In accordance with the explanation-action tradeoff, we observe in Figure \ref{fig:tradeoff} that the number of unique explanation terms (i.e. advice-taking affordances) tends to be lower under a greedy approach.
 Furthermore, this effect grows stronger as users give advice to their feeds to be increasingly specific to a particular topic.\footnote{Figure~\ref{fig:tradeoff} likely understates the impact of the tradeoff, as users had been exposed to explanations under the diversity-biased approach prior to this analysis.
 Had they been exposed to explanations under the greedy approach for their entire sessions, we likely would observe an even stronger crowding-out effect.} In contrast, the number of affordances remains relatively constant under our diversity-biased approach.
 Though some explanation terms with lower contribution weight are included within the explanatory model, our diversity-biased approach thus successfully mitigates the crowding effect observed with the greedy approach.

 The explanation-action tradeoff is related to, but distinct from, the classical {\em explore-exploit tradeoff} faced by recommender systems and other machine learners \cite{sutton_reinforcement_2018}.
 The explore-exploit tradeoff entails deliberately passing up a known reward in the hopes of learning more about the reward structure in order to have better long-term gains.
 Thus, the explore-exploit tradeoff encourages taking a chance in executing an action in the hopes that it will provide a big reward, leading to frequent execution of the action in the future.
 The explanation-action tradeoff is similar to the explore-exploit tradeoff, in the sense that it entails deliberately declining to provide the most accurate explanation in the hope that providing an affordance for the user to execute a feedback action will lead to better long term recommendations.
 However, with the explanation-action tradeoff, even if the system is fortunate when taking a chance by providing a less faithful explanation that successfully solicits user feedback, the system will \textit{never} want to repeat the specific explanation-action in the future.
+We therefore highlight the explanation-action tradeoff as an important consideration when implementing an advice-taking system.